 The area around Phillips Arena is also in the downtown Atlanta region.
 It is one of the most dangerous neighborhoods in Atlanta because it is home to many of the city’s registered sex offenders.

 The downtown Atlanta neighborhood Five Points is home to many sex offenders.
 The zip code for this area is 30303.

 Centennial Olympic Park

 Centennial Olympic Park rounds up the top four neighborhoods in downtown Atlanta because it has the most registered sex offenders.

 Industrial land near Fulton County Airport

-If the offender was recently charged with an offense, he or she is not allowed to live within 1,000 feet of any child care facility, church, school, park, playground, gym, or school bus stop.
+If the offender was recently charged with an offense, then he or she is not allowed to live within 1,000 feet of any child care facility, church, school, park, playground, gym, or school bus stop.
 Offenders whose crimes were committed long ago may not have to meet these housing criteria.

 Even though few would argue in having such a list, it is not without controversy.
-Men who urinated in public or who were caught having sex in public parks after dark are placed on that list.
+Men who urinated in public or who were caught having sex in public parks are on that list.
 The list also includes those who are violent predators of children.
 The decision on who appears on the list varies from state to state.

 According to the state of Georgia, a sex offender is an individual who has been convicted of a criminal offense against a victim who is a minor.
 A sex offender is anyone who commits “any dangerous sexual offense.”
 The crime can have been committed in Georgia or elsewhere.

 Offenders must appear in the sheriff’s office within 72 hours of arriving in a new area to register in that state.
 Those who do not register, or those who register falsely, can be imprisoned for one-thirty years.
 The second time a person doesn’t register, the minimum amount of imprisonment is five years.